 Eternity is not for everyone, she said.
 Even the best of us get bored at some point.
 The trick is to know that your life will be lived, with or without you.
 You exist more now than ever.

 I pulled my hand away.
 I smiled.
 Like I said, you can keep the bread.
 And, you can keep whatever it is you think is wisdom.
 It sounds like the spiel of a broken fortune cookie.
 What I need is money, a job, love, friendship.
 I need a life.

 I’m sure you believe that, she said.
 Just as sure as I know you are wrong.
 Just know, a war is coming.
 You will fight.
 You will win, eventually, but you’ll have to lose first.
 You’ll have to lose everything.

 I carried on walking.
 On the wind, played from the speaker of a jogger's phone, I caught a snatch of Black Sabbath; War Pigs from the album Paranoid(1970).
-Behind me, the woman shouted, laughter in her voice.
+Behind me Shirley Bassey was laughing.
 I met Death a long time ago, she said, and we’ve been friends ever since.